qiixiangg/sample-building-agentic-ai-applications-on-aws/README.md

 The fifth lab walks the participants through the process of building a multi agent collaboration workflow with MCP support using LangGraph.

 This repository contains multiple labs based on the use case for a 'mortgage assistant'.
 In due course of time, more use cases will be added.
+To get started, click [here(!https://github.com/aws-samples/sample-building-agentic-ai-applications-on-aws/tree/main/Mortgage_Assistant)]